strdavis/graphical-tictactoe/README.md

 <br /><br />

-### To build, get. . .
+### To build, you need. . .

 * [The latest stable version of open-source Qt](https://www.qt.io/download-open-source?hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5).
 * A C++ compiler for your machine.
 * qmake (included in Qt)
 * make or nmake

-After downloading and installing Qt, download this repository and navigate to the root directory.
-From there, run the following commands:
+After downloading and installing Qt, navigate to the root directory of this repository.
+From there, run the following commands to build the project:
 ```
 qmake
 make   // Unix-based